jamiesyme/expo-apple-utils/README.md

 We needed to patch the code so that asks for MFA tokens from us instead of prompting the command line for them, since we run the program in non-interactive mode.

 Specifically, the code that we needed to change was the implementation of `parseAndPromptTFAAsync()`.
-We replaced the body with `return await _expoHacks_getMfaToken();`, which is a global function that our builder defines.
+We replaced the body with `return await _expoHacks_getAppleMfaToken();`, which is a global function that our builder defines.

 We didn't need to modify the code that prompts for usernames and passwords, since that actually appeared to be handled by `expo-cli` (which we cloned and patched separately).